5 best Instagram spots in Marseille

 Rue de la République and La Canebière are some of the main streets that meet the harbor area.

 Food ‘grammers’ may want to stop at one of the restaurants surrounding the harbor.
-Many places serve up the traditional Marseillaise dish, Bouillabaisse, which looks delicious under the lens.
+Many places serve up the traditional Marseillaise dish, Bouillabaisse that looks delicious under the lens.

-Take a note from my book, however, and be sure to research where to eat this hearty fish stew.
-There’s nothing more disappointing than eating a bland bouillabaisse.
+However, take a note from my book and be sure to research where to eat this hearty fish stew.
+One of 10 things to know about Marseille there’s nothing more disappointing than eating a bland bouillabaisse.
+It's something we had to find out the hard way.

-Marseille is a city of 2 sides: classic and gritty.
+Marseille is a city of two sides: classic and gritty.
 The latter doesn’t mean it’s dirty by any means, more that there are edgier parts of the city.

 North of La Canebière is one such example in the quarter of Noailles.
 Here, blindingly bright shop fronts with graffiti, and even sometimes front doors, are the norm.